Suggester/Documentation/staff/block.md

 ### User Permission
 To execute this command, the user must have the **Manage Server** permission or a configured [staff](/config/staffroles.md) role

-📝 **Note:** If you want to block entire roles from using the bot on the server, you might want to configure [Blocked Roles](/config/blockedroles.md)!
+?> If you want to block entire roles from using the bot on your server, you might want to configure [Blocked Roles](/config/blockedroles.md)!